 There are currently a number of prosecutions currently going through UK criminal and civil courts for allergen mismanagement which highlights how important it is to ensure all staff are aware of allergies.

-This online Food Allergy Awareness course is for anyone who works with, handles or sells food.
-Everyone in food industries must have an awareness of allergies, allergens and understand the current legislation.
+This course is for anyone who works with, handles or sells food.

 On successful completion of this course, you should be able to: